JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 little effort up front can save a lot of time and headache when you refactor as you add functionality.

-To recap, I like to have a lot of files with a few short functions in them.
+To recap I like to have a lot of files with a few short functions in them.
 I like to expose a small subset of the functions in those files via header files.
 I like to keep my constants in header files, both numeric and string constants.
-I **love** Makefiles and use them instead of bash scripts to automate all sorts of things.
+I _love_ makefiles and use them instead of bash scripts to automate all sorts of things.
 I like my `main()` function to handle command-line argument parsing and act as a scaffold for the primary functionality of the program.